Signo-App/prices-server/readme.md

 The script writes price info to `/var/www/htlm/prices.json`, which the interface is expected to fetch as needed.

 It expects a file `key` containing an api key for the cryptowatch price platform.

+### For Testing Integration: Allow CORS from anywhere on apache2

+Enable Headers

+    sudo a2enmod headers

+Add header inside <Directory> in apache.config or .htaccess

+    Header set Access-Control-Allow-Origin "*"